nogibjj/yijia_ids706_miniProj1/README.md

 git clone git@github.com:nogibjj/yijia_ids706_miniProj1.git
 ```

-### 2. Open the repository in Visual Studio Code
+### 2. Open the Repository in Visual Studio Code

-- Reopen in container to use the .devcontainer configuration.
+- **Reopen in Container**: Click on the green Dev Containers icon in the bottom-left corner of VS Code and select “Reopen in Container” to open the project with the `.devcontainer` configuration.
-- Rebuild the container if necessary, ensuring Docker is running on your computer.
+- **Rebuild if Necessary**: If you have made changes to the `.devcontainer` configuration or encounter issues, use the “Rebuild Container” option from the same menu, or via the Command Palette (`Cmd + Shift + P` > “Dev Containers: Rebuild Container”).
+Ensure Docker is running on your computer.

 ### 3. Install dependencies
 Run the following command to install all required dependencies: